Nintex RPA LE release notes

 4. Upgrade Nintex Bots.
 For more information, see Install and configure a Nintex Bot.

-The Nintex RPA Central 2.0 release does not include support for processing datasets in Nintex RPA Central.
+The Nintex RPA Central 2.0 and above releases do not include support for processing datasets in Nintex RPA Central.
 However, you can still process datasets with Nintex Bots.
-If you have a job with a dataset that was configured in Nintex RPA Central, and you are upgrading to Nintex RPA Central 2.0, the botflow will stop working.
+If you have a job with a dataset that was configured in Nintex RPA Central, and you are upgrading to Nintex RPA Central 2.0 or above, the botflow will stop working.
 You can let the dataset job complete first before upgrading to Nintex RPA Central 2.0 or you can upgrade to Nintex RPA Central 2.1 or above (recommended).

-Nintex Bot 17.13.0 improvements, resolved issues, and known issue
+Nintex Bot 17.19.0 new features, enhancements, and known issue

 Known issue